oracle/docker-images/OracleDatabase/SingleInstance/README.md

        -e ENABLE_TCPS:
                       To enable TCPS connections for Oracle Database.
                       Supported by Oracle Database 19.3 onwards.
+       -e TCPS_CERTS_LOCATION:
+                      To provide location of user certificates in container to enable tcps connection Supported by Oracle Database 19.3 onwards.
        -v /opt/oracle/oradata
                       The data volume to use for the database.
                       Has to be writable by the Unix "oracle" (uid: 54321) user inside the container!